Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Related Works

 \section{Related Works}

-While in many works considers that the interaction between multimodal data can bring comprehensive understanding for downstream task.
-Initial multimodal fusion approach usually incoperates neural kernel fusion\cite{bucak2013multiple,poria2015deep}, early/late network fusion \cite{xu2023multimodal,baltruvsaitis2018multimodal,guo2019deep}.
-Approaches such as Tensor Fusion Network\cite{zadeh2017tensor}, Multimodal Transformer\cite{tsai2019multimodal} and Multimodal Adaption Gate\cite{rahman2020integrating}, LlMoE\cite{mustafa2022multimodal} all highlights the multimodal interactions are beneficial to downstream task.
+While many works consider that the interaction between multimodal data can bring a comprehensive understanding for downstream task.
+Initial multimodal fusion approach usually incorporates neural kernel fusion\cite{bucak2013multiple,poria2015deep}, early/late network fusion \cite{xu2023multimodal,baltruvsaitis2018multimodal,guo2019deep}.
+Approaches such as Tensor Fusion Network\cite{zadeh2017tensor}, Multimodal Transformer\cite{tsai2019multimodal} and Multimodal Adaption Gate\cite{rahman2020integrating}, LlMoE\cite{mustafa2022multimodal} all highlights the multimodal interactions are beneficial to downstream tasks.
 In medical domain, MedFuse \cite{hayat2022medfuse} incorporated CXR and EHR modality to jointly fuse modality with early and later fusion in a single fusion network.
-MISTS \cite{zhang2023improving} incorporated multi-time attention mechanism to encoder irregular time serires and adapts multimodal cross attention to fuse two different modality. \cite{yang2021leverage} fused multimodal data in a attention gate and compute a replacement vector for modality fusion.
-However, these approaches are limited to full modality only and difficult to extend to increasing number of modality since the complexity can be significantly increased by the number of modality.
-Missing modality is realistic and practical problem in real life application such as medical diagnose.
+MISTS \cite{zhang2023improving} incorporated multi-time attention mechanism to encode irregular time serires and adapts multimodal cross attention to fuse two different modality. \cite{yang2021leverage} fused multimodal data in a attention gate and compute a replacement vector for modality fusion.
+However, these approaches are limited to full modality only and difficult to extend to increasing number of modality.
+Missing modality is realistic and practical problem in real life application such as medical diagnosis.
 SMIL \cite{ma2021smil} proposed a Bayesian meta-learning solution with reconstruction network to impute the missing modality from in hidden state during fusion. \cite{du2018semi,shang2017vigan} propose generative adversarial networks to impute the missing modality by semi-supervised learning.
-ShaSpec \cite{wang2023multi} and DrFuse \cite{yao2024drfuse} designed multiple loss function to learn share and specific representation of different modality.
-However, the reconstruction network from SMIL and ShaSpec requires multiple additional auxiliary loss function, which occupies the great amount of gradient in optimization process instead of task specific loss. \cite{sun2024similar} In addition, recent studies like FuseMoE \cite{han2024fusemoe} respect the missingness of modalities and wish to assign each combination of multimodal data to different experts.
+ShaSpec \cite{wang2023multi} and DrFuse \cite{yao2024drfuse} designed multiple loss functions to learn share and specific representation of different modality.
+However, the reconstruction network from SMIL and ShaSpec requires multiple additional auxiliary loss functions, which occupies the great amount of gradient in optimization process instead of task specific loss. \cite{sun2024similar} In addition, recent studies like FuseMoE \cite{han2024fusemoe} respect the missingness of modalities and wish to assign each combination of multimodal data to different experts.
 Flex-MoE\cite{yun2024flex} further expand the advantages of FuseMoE and introduce a modality bank to impute the missing modality.